 It is also important to look at where the largest demographic gaps occur.
 For many rural districts, diversity has not increased according to tracked metrics; the needs have increased for low-income students and those whose native language is not English.
 For suburban and urban districts, additional student needs and diversity have grown exponentially.
 Many larger districts have the ability to pool greater financial resources to serve students but still struggle to recruit trained teachers to lead specialized programs.

 This is even more complex when we account for the growth of need in public charter schools and their ability to financially support all students.
-These schools receive the same state resources to provide specialized programs but are unable to raise local funding to fill in the gaps and, as evidenced below, they attract a more diverse demographic than the traditional districts in which they are located.
+These schools receive the same state resources to provide specialized programs but are unable to raise local funding to fill in the gaps and, as evidenced above, they attract a more diverse demographic than the traditional districts in which they are located.
 Charter schools in Tulsa serve 10% more racially and ethnically diverse students than traditional public schools in the district, with the charters serving far more Black and Hispanic students.
 Charter schools in Oklahoma City serve 7% more Hispanic students than traditional schools in the OKCPS district.